-Autel has only recently created an open SDK allowing 3rd party apps to control the Autel drones.
-3rd parties have created almost all mapping apps for DJI drones.
-But, with Autel drones the mapping flights are completed with its very own Explorer app.
-We will have to see if Autel continues to use the Explorer app from the Evo series of drones for the Nano and Nano+ drones.
+Autel has only recently created an open SDK, allowing 3rd party apps to control the Autel drones.
+Third parties have created almost all mapping apps for DJI drones, but with Autel drones, the mapping flights are completed with its very own Explorer app.
+We’ll have to wait and see if Autel continues using the Explorer app for their Nano drones.

 I enjoy using a single app for mapping, drone updates and general flights.
 Unfortunately we’ve used a DJI app for updating firmware and a second app for planning mapping missions.
-Fingers cross that Autel continues using their Explorer app with the Nano series.
-This is the most likely path to mapping with the Nano
+Fingers crossed that Autel continues using their Explorer app with the Nano series.
+This is the most likely path to mapping with the Nano.

 Supply Chain matters